Stellamargy/Phase-1-Project/README.md

 # LET'S KWOOWK!!!
 #### A recipe website
 ## Description
 This is a single page website named "LET'S KWOOWK!!!".
 The website is made by a single html file which is styled by a css file.
+It works by using ingriedients to search for a combination of meals.
 ## Live link
 https://stellamargy.github.io/Phase-1-Project/